 What is the COUNTIF Function?

 The COUNTIF function will count the number of cells that meet a specific criterion.
-The function is categorized under Statistical functions.
+The function is categorized under Excel Statistical functions.

-The COUNTIF function uses only one argument:
+The COUNTIF function uses the following arguments:

-- Range (required argument) – It defines one or several cells that we wish to count.
+- Range (required argument) – This defines one or several cells that we wish to count.
 The range of cells are those cells that will be tested against the given criteria and counted if the criteria are satisfied.

 The given criteria can be any of the following: